mixpanel/docs/pages/docs/tracking/data-warehouse.md

 Navigate to Project Settings > Warehouse Sources to get started today.

 ## Supported Warehouses
-For more information on how to get started with your warehouse, navigate below:
+The following data warehouses are currently supported with Mixpanel Warehouse Connectors.
+For more details on how to get started with your data warehouse, navigate below:
 - [BigQuery](https://docs.mixpanel.com/docs/tracking/data-warehouse/bigquery)
 - [Snowflake](https://docs.mixpanel.com/docs/tracking/data-warehouse/snowflake)